One for All: Towards Training One Graph Model for All Classification Tasks: Experimental settings

 \subsection{Supervised learning experiments}

-We set the GNN layers of OFA-ind and OFA-joint to be 6 and 7 respectively, as the joint model might require a larger embedding space.
+We set the number of layers for GNN of independent training (OFA-ind-st) and joint training to be 6 and 7 respectively, as the joint model might require a larger embedding space.
 The dropout rate is set to 0.15.
-For train OFA-ind for 100 epochs and 50 for OFA-joint.
-For OFA-ind, we evaluate the model after each epoch and take the model with the best validation performance for testing.
-For OFA-joint, since there is no easy way to define the best validation performance, we directly use the final model for testing.
+We set the hidden size of the GNN as 768 and project the initial embedding generated by different LLMs to 768 before the GNN.
+We train OFA-ind-st for 100 epochs and 50 for OFA-st and OFA-e5.
+For OFA-llama2-7b and OFA-llama2-13b, we only train 40 epochs due to the limitation of computing resources.
+For OFA-ind-st, we evaluate the model after each epoch and take the model with the best validation performance for testing.
+For all versions of joint training, since there is no easy way to define the best validation performance, we directly use the final model for testing.
 Because datasets vary in sample size, smaller sets might be neglected during training.
 Hence, we sample from each dataset by a multiple of the dataset size to form the training set and control the weight of each dataset.
 Data are resampled after every epoch.
 The multipliers are Cora-link: 1.5, Cora-node 2, Pubmed-link: 0.5, Pubmed-node: 2.5, ogbn-arxiv: 0.7, WN18RR: 0.6, FB15K237: 0.4, WikiCS: 2, ChEMBL: 1, PCBA: 2, HIV: 4.
-For OFA-ind and OFA-joint, we repeat experiments 10 and 3 times, respectively, and report the mean results and standard deviation.
+For independent and joint training, we repeat experiments 10 and 3 times, respectively, and report the mean results and standard deviation.
 The final training set contains all training sets of the collected datasets, and the test sets are the datasets' original test sets.

+For Cora-node, Pubmed-node, and ogbn-arxiv datasets, a different split is used.
+Specifically, for Cora-node and Pubmed-node, the split is obtained from~\cite{explorenlgnn}, where they split data into 10 folds and we use the first fold as our split.
+For ogbn-arxiv, in each experiment, we will randomly split data with a train/val/test ratio of 0.8/0.1/0.1.
+For Cora-node, Pubmed-node, ogbn-arxiv, WN18RR, and FB15K237, we rerun the baseline models 10 times and report the average performance.
+For other datasets, we report results from existing works.